 Isolation and expansion of Vγ9Vδ2 T cells

+The γδ T cells were isolated and expanded as previously described [20, 21].
 Blood samples of 20-30 ml were obtained from healthy volunteers in an ethically approved protocol (“Use of Donor Blood Samples for Pre-Clinical Development of Active and Passive Immunotherapy for Cancer”; Ref.09/H0804/92).
-The blood sample was added to 5 ml of Citrate-Dextrose Solution to prevent clotting.
+The blood sample was added to 5 ml of citrate-dextrose solution to prevent clotting.
 The sample was then layered on top of 15 ml of Ficoll-Paque Plus and centrifuged at 1150 g for 25 min, with no acceleration or break, using a bench centrifuge (Centrifuge 5810 R, Eppendorf).
 The layer of cells between the Ficoll-Paque Plus and the plasma was then removed and the resulting PBMCs were washed twice with PBS and were then suspended in RPMI 1640 (containing 10% human AB serum, 1% Glutamax and 1% antibiotic-antimycotic solution) at a concentration of 3x106 cells/ml.
 In order to expand the Vγ9Vδ2 T cells, the PBMCs were activated with 1 µg/ml ZOL and 100 U/ml IL-2.
 Additional medium and 100 U/ml IL-2 were added every 2-3 days for 15 days.

 Flow cytometry analysis of γδ T cells